keremciu/sketch-iconfont/README.md

 For materialicon:
 https://github.com/google/material-design-icons/blob/master/iconfont/MaterialIcons-Regular.ttf

+# Install

+1. Download ZIP of this repo.
+2. Extract and rename folder to what would you like.
+3. Put the folder in your Sketch plugin folder (Use `Plugins > Reveal Plugins Folder` to find the plugin folder).

 # Problem

 It's not working with sketch beta.
 Because sketch beta is not supporting NSFont.

+# Next Steps

-I'd like to add a search area in "add icon with list" command to easily find an icon.
+- I'd like to add a search area in "add icon with list" command to easily find an icon.
+- I'm trying to build a svg icon font parser to use custom icon fonts in sketch.

+You can follow me on twitter to get updates about new icon fonts.

 # Note